 Sporting Life Facilities

 We treat all of the dogs at our facility like our own.
 We have 5 x 15 indoor / outdoor runs with dog doors between them.
-When it's hot we run the AC and when it's cold we heat the indoor kennels.
+We keep our facilities circulated and ventilated to keep cool during the warmer months.
+During the cooler months, we keep the kennels warm through a combination of using heating and closing off all unnecessary ventilation to maintain warm temperatures inside the kennel.

-All dogs are let out 4-5 times a day in a half-acre pen to relieve themselves, as well as to run and exercise with other dogs.
+All dogs are let out 1-2 times a day for several hours in a half-acre pen to relieve themselves, as well as to run and exercise with other dogs.
 This is good for the mental well being of the dogs.
 They seem more relaxed than what you would find in most training facilities.
 We have a 42-acre farm with three training lakes and two large hay fields, as well as woods in which to train.

 Already have a Sporting Life dog at home?
 Join our SLK Family Facebook page!